rcl-ssl/docs/index.md

 ## RCL SSL HTTP AutoRenew

 The [RCL SSL HTTP AutoRenew](./httpautorenew/httpautorenew.md) runs as a [Windows Service](../certbot/windows-service) in a Windows hosting machine and a [Linux Daemon](../certbot/linux-daemon) in a Linux hosting machine.
-The primary purpose of service is to automatically renew SSL/TLS certificates created in the RCL portal using the [Stand Alone](./portal/stand-alone.md) (including [SAN](./portal/stand-alone-san.md)) option and save them to a folder in the hosting machine.
+The primary purpose of service is to automatically renew SSL/TLS certificates created in the [RCL SSL Portal](./portal/portal.md) using the [Stand Alone](./portal/stand-alone.md) (including [SAN](./portal/stand-alone-san.md)) option and save them to a folder in the hosting machine.
 The web server must be configured to use the certificates files from the folder.
 In this way, the installation and renewal of certificates in a web server (eg. Apache, Tomcat, NGINX, IIS, Express, etc) is fully automated.
 RCL SSL HTTP AutoRenew is an open-source project and is available on [GitHub](https://github.com/rcl-ssl/RCL.SSL.CertificateBot).

 ## RCL SSL CertificateBot

-The [RCL SSL CertificateBot](../certbot/certbot) runs as a [Windows Service](../certbot/windows-service) in a Windows hosting machine and a [Linux Daemon](../certbot/linux-daemon) in a Linux hosting.
-The primary purpose of CertificateBot is to automatically renew SSL/TLS certificates created in the RCL portal using the Azure DNS (including SAN) option and save them to a folder in the hosting machine (Virtual Machine).
+The [RCL SSL CertificateBot](../certbot/certbot) runs as a [Windows Service](../certbot/windows-service) in a Windows hosting machine and a [Linux Daemon](../certbot/linux-daemon) in a Linux hosting machine.
+The primary purpose of CertificateBot is to automatically renew SSL/TLS certificates created in the [RCL SSL Portal](./portal/portal.md) using the [Azure DNS](./portal/azure-dns.md) (including [SAN](./portal/azure-dns-san.md)) option and save them to a folder in the hosting machine (Virtual Machine).
 The web server must be configured to use the certificates files from the folder.
 In this way, the [Installation and Renewal](../installations/installations) of certificates in a web server (eg. Apache, Tomcat, NGINX, IIS, Express, etc) is fully automated.
 RCL SSL CertificateBot is an open-source project and is available on [GitHub](https://github.com/rcl-ssl/RCL.SSL.CertificateBot).

 ## RCL SSL AutoRenew Function

 The [RCL SSL AutoRenew](/autorenew/autorenew) function is an Azure Function app that runs in an [Azure Consumption Plan](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan).
-The primary purpose of the RCL SSL AutoRenew Function is to automate the renewal and installation of certificates created in the RCL SSL Portal for an **Azure App Service** , **Azure Key Vault** or **Azure DNS**.
+The primary purpose of the RCL SSL AutoRenew Function is to automate the renewal and installation of certificates created in the [RCL SSL Portal](./portal/portal.md) for an [Azure App Service](./portal/azure-appservice.md) , [Azure Key Vault](./portal/azure-keyvault.md) or [Azure DNS](./portal/azure-dns.md).
 The RCL SSL AutoRenew function is an open-source project and can be directly deployed to a user's Azure Account from the [GitHub](https://github.com/rcl-ssl/RCL.SSL.AutoRenew.Function) project page.

 # REST API

 ## RCL SSL Core API

 The [RCL SSL Core API](./apicore/) is a REST API service to get and renew SSL/TLS certificates created in the [RCL SSL Portal](./portal/portal.md).
 It is primarily focused on automating the renewal of certificates.
-It applies to certificates created with the following options :
+It applies to certificates created with the following option :

 - [Stand Alone](./portal/stand-alone.md) (Including [SAN](./portal/stand-alone-san.md))